Citrinate/FreePackages/README.md

 ### Changing the hourly package limit

-A maximum of 50 free packages can be activated per hour.
+A maximum of 50 packages can be activated per hour.
 By default, this plugin will use at most 40 of those hourly activations and will resume where it left off if it's ever interrupted.
 You can control this limit by adding `FreePackagesPerHour` to your individual bot's config files.

 Example: `"FreePackagesPerHour": 42,`

-> Note: 40 is used as the default to provide you with the ability to manually redeem free packages without having to contend with the plugin.
+> Note: The default is 40 to give you with the ability to manually redeem packages without having to contend with the plugin.
 It's also not always possible for the plugin to identify when it's being rate-limited, so it's better to avoid getting rate-limited altogether.
 For these reasons, I don't recommend raising this value.

 > `uint` type with default value of 40.